acgetchell/CDT-plusplus/README.md

 ## Visualize

 [Geomview] is used to generate pictures of triangulations using the `cdt-gv` binary.
 In order for this to work, you must have [Geomview] installed (which doesn't work on Windows).
-On MacOS:
+On macOS:

 ~~~bash
 brew cask install xquartz